This handbook is intended to answer student's questions about what types of services are available through Disability Support Services (DSS).

 Q. I would like to "go for it", but I don't feel like I have the skills to know how to do it.
 Is there any way for me to get them?

-The Academic Support Center has tutors available for most major subjects.
-Check out their website at: www.takahiroueno.com/asc or call 657-1641 on the university campus and 247-3022 at City College.
+The Academic Support Center2020欧洲杯体育投注 has tutors available for most major subjects.
+Call 657-1641 on the university campus and 247-3022 at City College.

 DSS also has handouts and other material that explain learning strategies, or strategies to make your learning more efficient and effective.
 Also, check out these super web sites for more information about learning strategies: